Transportation

 - Every flight – ask the attendants if the flight recycles.

-- Carbon offset – as a last resort.
+- Offset the carbon from your flight – as a last resort.
 See the carbon offsetting page here.

 - Electric and solar airplanes are being explored.
 Consider investing to help move it along.
 Individuals make up 1/3 of investments. (pull in ref.)